FormidableLabs/builder/README.md

 ### Alternative to `npm link`

 In some cases, `npm link` can interfere with the order of resolution.
-If you run into strange resolution problems, you can develop locally with the following in your consuming project's `package.json`:
+If you run into resolution problems, you can develop locally with the following in your consuming project's `package.json` as an alternative to `npm link`:
 ```json
 {
   "dependencies": {